sotoJ24/DiversiFi/README.md

 ## Project Overview

-DiversiFI is a blockchain-powered asset diversification platform designed to help users efficiently manage their cryptocurrency assets using AI-driven recommendations.
+DiversiFI is a blockchain-powered DeFi asset diversification platform designed to help users efficiently manage their cryptocurrency assets using AI-driven recommendations.
 The platform enables users to diversify their funds among various cryptocurrencies directly through a smart contract, ensuring a secure and automated process.

 ---